PlutoLang/plutolang.github.io/docs/Runtime Environment/Scheduler.md

 The `addloop` method is a wrapper for the `add` method that keeps invoking the given function until it returns false.

 ### `run`
 The `run` method activates the scheduler.
-The scheduler resumes all coroutines and then calls its yieldfunc until either all coroutines are finished, or coroutine throws an error — in which case it is rethrown.
+The scheduler resumes all coroutines and then calls its yieldfunc until either all coroutines are finished, or a coroutine throws an error — in which case it is rethrown.

 ```pluto
 local scheduler = new (require"pluto:scheduler") ()